-All papers submitted to EHP are evaluated by a group of consulting editors to determine whether the topic is within the scope of the journal and to evaluate adherence to word limits and journal format.
+All papers submitted to EHP are evaluated by the editors to determine whether the topic is within the scope of the journal.
 Papers also are assessed for originality, scientific quality, environmental health significance, clarity of presentation, and conciseness.
 Before papers are sent for peer review, they are screened for possible plagiarism (see Scientific Integrity below), and authors must submit a Competing Financial Interests Declaration form on behalf of all authors (see Competing Financial Interests below).
 Papers selected for review are assigned to an Associate Editor, who identifies reviewers and makes recommendations to the Editor-in-Chief.
 Members of the Editorial Review Board serve as a pool of potential reviewers of papers.
 Both the Board of Associate Editors and the Editorial Review Board are composed of leading scientists from all segments of the environmental health sciences.
 The overall acceptance rate of papers submitted to the journal is approximately 15%.

 Types of Manuscripts

 Manuscripts in the categories below are considered for publication.
-All manuscripts are peer reviewed except Correspondence.
-See Article Length below for details concerning word limits.
+All manuscripts are peer reviewed except Brief Communications.

 Originality of Submission